khushnaseeb/Coding_For_Fun/README.md

 This Respository contains programs just for fun.Programs that I could not find solutions to on internet and to check my programming skills.

-This is a new initiative just for fun and learning.
+This is a new initiative just for fun and learning